 Clearly, we don’t want to lose sleep over adopting a new chinchilla.

 So, are chinchillas noisy at night?
 Yes, chinchillas can be noisy at night.
 At night is when a chinchilla is typically the most active in addition to early mornings.
-When a chinchilla is active, they will jump and climb throughout their cage and tend to make quite a bit of noisy depending on your cage set up.
+When a chinchilla is active, they will jump and climb throughout their cage and tend to make quite a bit of noise depending on your cage set up.

 However, you certainly have tips and tricks you can implement to curve some of the noise a chinchilla may make at night and some other helpful words of advice I’d like to leave you with.